prasanna14398/Wind-Speed-Forecasting-with-Multivariate-LSTM-SHAP-Explainability./README.md

 Overall, the SHAP analysis helped confirm that the LSTM wasn’t behaving randomly—it was learning meaningful, weather-related patterns.
 The features that should matter (like past WIND and temperature) were the ones influencing the predictions the most.
 Features that shouldn’t matter as much (like rainfall) barely contributed, which shows that the model wasn’t overfitting noise.
 Doing this analysis made me more confident about using the model for forecasting because I can explain, in simple terms, what factors are driving its decisions.
 This level of interpretability is helpful if someone asks why the model predicted a certain wind speed for a specific hour.

+One interesting thing I learned while interpreting the SHAP values is that the model behaves differently depending on whether the atmosphere is calm or rapidly changing.

+✔ During High-Volatility Periods

+When wind speed changed sharply:

+The SHAP values for wind speed, wind direction, and gust-related variables showed large spikes.

+The model leaned heavily on most recent observations to predict abrupt jumps.

+✔ During Stable Periods

+When the wind remained relatively constant:

+SHAP values were smoother and more evenly spread across features.

+Instead of one feature dominating, the LSTM seemed to consider the entire 48-step historical pattern.

+This contrast helped me confirm that the LSTM model was responding appropriately to both steady and rapidly shifting conditions.

 Reports Included
 report_summary.txt
 report.pdf